robjm16/sample_projects_and_articles/ChatGPT_and_LLMs/automating_summary_rearch_tables.md

-## DRAFT: Automating Summary Research Tables with ChatGPT and Python
+## Automating Summary Research Tables with ChatGPT and Python

 ![image](https://github.com/robjm16/samples/assets/25880808/c331c8f7-0207-4784-8cb9-4eca28431e68)

-When it comes to conducting research,  ChatGPT can be an incredible force multiplier.
+When it comes to research efforts, ChatGPT can be an incredible force multiplier.
 Just type in a question and ChatGPT returns hundreds of words that you can quickly copy, paste into a word processing tool and tailor to your needs.

 That's great.
-But what about a research effort seeking concise, high-level answers for a long list of items?
-The type of research that usually is communicated via summary research tables?
+But what about a research project seeking concise, high-level answers across a long list of items?
+The type of research that is usually communicated via summary research tables.

-For this type of broad research scan, copy and paste would be incredibly tedious and time consuming.
+Here, copy-and-paste would be incredibly tedious and time consuming.

 Fortunately, you can use a combination of ChatGPT, Python and Excel to automate the process.

-This article walks through a [Jupyter notebook]() showing how a Python program might work on a demo research project.
+This notebook show how it might be done.

-###  Choosing Between Manual and Automated
+Manual and Automated Processes

-This project starts with a list of business and organizational use cases for AI and machine learning algorithms that I have been curating for some time, using  a simple spreadsheet.
-The list is broken into functional areas (e.g., Marketing, HR, Legal) and industries (e.g., Agriculture, Automotive, High-Tech).
+My project starts with a list of business and organizational use cases for AI and machine learning algorithms that I have maintained for some time, using a simple Excel spreadsheet.
+The list is broken into functional areas (e.g., Marketing, HR, Legal) and industries (e.g., Agriculture, Healthcare, High-Tech).

-I could have automated the process, by asking ChatGPT to provide a list of a dozen or so functional areas and industries, and then requesting use cases for each category.
-But since I already had that information, I simply asked ChatGPT to suggest any changes.
-I agreed with some of the edits, and manually made them in the spreadsheet.
+I could have automated this initial process by asking ChatGPT to provide a list of a dozen or so functional areas and industries, and then requesting use cases for each category.
+But since I already had curated information, I simply asked ChatGPT to suggest any changes.
+I agreed with some of the edits, and manually made them to the spreadsheet.

 But in addition to identifying use cases, I wanted to expand my table to include examples of which machine learning algorithms (e.g., logistic regression, decision trees) best support each use case.
 In particular, with the emergence of large language models (LLMs), I wanted to ask how they might be applied to each use case.

-The code below automates this process.
-Note that the code could be modified to automate the first two tasks above (identifying categories and use cases) in a similar way.
-The choice of where to draw the line between manual and automated provcesses will depend on your own needs and circumstances.
+The code below automates this part of the process.
+Of course, the choice of where to draw the line between manual and automated processes will depend on your own needs and circumstances.

 ### Getting started
 First, we install necessary libraries and import them into our environment.